Subscribe

 How do South Koreans use crypto?

-South Korea was quick to adopt blockchain and cryptocurrencies and the country is regarded as something of a digital currency hotspot.
+South Korea was quick to adopt blockchain and cryptocurrencies and the country is regarded as something of a digital currency hotspot, ranking 15th globally for adoption.

 South Koreans can own cryptocurrencies and trade on licensed exchanges.
 They are not considered legal tender or financial assets in their own right.
 This has not dented their popularity and trading cryptocurrencies powers the sector’s growth in the country.
 Typically, locals favor high-risk, high-reward crypto investing.
 There is also great interest in – and fanbases for – esports and blockchain gaming.

-Domestic Initial Coin Offerings (ICO) are banned in South Korea, the asset management market for crypto is small, and cryptocurrency mining activities are limited.
+Domestic Initial Coin Offerings (ICO) are banned in South Korea (although reports in 2025 suggested that the ban was set to be reversed), the asset management market for crypto is small, and cryptocurrency mining activities are limited.

 What is the South Korean government’s attitude towards crypto?